Kiritimati: Geography

+Kiritimati is a raised coral atoll with about 312.38 km2 land area surrounding a lagoon area of roughly the same size.
+Kiritimati has the largest land area in the world amongst atolls that contain a lagoon, and the third largest land area overall, after Lifou Island and Rennell Island.
+Kiritimati is often cited as being the world's largest atoll by land area, however, because Lifou Island and Rennell Island do not have lagoons and therefore end up being overlooked as atolls.

 In addition to the main island, there are several smaller ones.
 Cook Island is part of the atoll proper but unconnected to the Kiritimati mainland.
 It is a sand/coral island of 19 ha, divides Burgle Channel into the northern and the southern entrance, and has a large seabird colony.
 Islets (motus) in the lagoon include Motu Tabu (3.5 ha) with its Pisonia forest and the shrub-covered Motu Upua (also called Motu Upou or Motu Upoa, 19 ha) at the northern side, and Ngaontetaake (2.7 ha) at the eastern side.